Asif-Ejaz/adaptivefer/README.md

 CycleGAN trained models are available <a href="https://drive.google.com/drive/folders/1YQMcbfqQBPzH-AnjzQUshtOQNGcIlIF_?usp=sharing" target="_blank">here</a>.

-## Feature Space Unsupervised Domain Adaptation CycleGAN
+## Feature Space Unsupervised Domain Adaptation
 We retrained both the classifier with an additional domain classifier network in them.
 This domain classifier network helps in making the features used in classifier independent of any domain information.

 <table class="table table-bordered">